aarontharris/zombiecraft/README.md

 zombiecraft
 ===========

-Attempts to revive my aging knowledge of OpenGL...
+Attempts to revitalize my aging knowledge of OpenGL.
 Walking through the infamous Redbook... again...